 Want to try out the new craze of a seafront sauna?

 Experience winter at the beach Scandinavian style by warming up in the sauna followed by a refreshing (and quick) dip in the sea.
-At four beaches along the Dorset coast you’ll find small seafront saunas to rent out at the edge of the beach.
+All along the Dorset coast you’ll find small seafront saunas to rent out at the edge of the beach.

-They range in size with a maximum capacity of 8 people and most offer both private and public sessions.
+They range in size and most offer both private and public sessions.

 Snowdrop walks